BoChen-Ye/RISC-V-five-stage-CPU/README.md

 ![RISCVtest](figure/test.png)
 - `result` have the screenshots of waveform result.
 - In Vivado, use absolute path to read txt file.
-- `sim/Rsic2bin.py` is a python file which can translate RSIC-V instruction to binary and Hex.
+- `sim/Risc2bin.py` is a python file which can translate RISC-V instruction to binary and Hex.